cesehub/cesehub/README.md

 ### Commit Your Change

 If everything looks good, you can commit the change.
-Please open the terminal and go to your working directory `cese-dev`.
+Please open the terminal and go to your working directory `cesehub-dev`.
 Use this command to check what you have edited:

 ```
 git diff